RetailMeNotSandbox/flapjack-syrup/README.md

     --ids, -i <s>:   Entity identifiers (comma-separated, or get all if omitted) --help, -h:   Show this message

+### entity create-ALL

+Create special 'ALL' entity.

+The 'ALL' entity (ID ALL, name ALL) is a special entity that aggregates all entities.

+To use ALL, attach a user to the entity.
+Update the user's default notification rule to enable 'blackhole' for all alert types, then add another rule to allow specific checks or entities.

+Example:

+	syrup --GLOBALS entity create-ALL

+Options:

+    --help, -h:   Show this message

 ### entity update

 Modify an entity.